 Black History Workshop at Queen's College in Westminster

 This past June, the Young Historians Project visited Queen's College in Westminster to deliver an afternoon workshop on ‘A Hidden History: African Women and the British Health Service’ to a hall of Year 9 students.
-We highly anticipated teaching this group, as many of the students had little to no exposure to Black British History education.
-The day served as an introduction to our latest project and documentary, as well as a general taster to wider themes involving Black British history.
+We highly anticipated teaching this group, as many of the students had little to no experience learning about Black history.
+The day served as an introduction to our latest research and documentary, as well as a general taster to wider themes involving Black British history.
 We also explored primary source materials and introduced students to important historical terms such as the ‘colour bar’ and the concept of oral history.

 We kicked off the workshop with a discussion on the definition of oral history and asked the students for their thoughts on how best to conduct and record oral histories.
-The students then watched clips from the interviews of Dame Elizabeth Anionwu and Lucia Msika from our latest documentary project.
-Anionwu and Msika explained what led them to a career in health care as well as stories from their childhoods in Britain and South Africa respectively.
+The students then watched clips from the YHP interviews with Dame Elizabeth Anionwu and Lucia Msika from our latest documentary film.
+Anionwu and Msika explained what led them to a career in health care, and shared stories from their childhoods in Britain and South Africa respectively.
 The students reflected on pieces from the interviews that stood out to them and how it made them feel.
 They gave interesting and thoughtful answers, ranging from the sense of awe they had for the resilience of the women, to ideas around how immigrants experience new countries.
 Many completed the bonus task, which was to think of questions to ask Anionwu and Msika if they had the chance to interview them.
-Their questions included “What would you do if you weren’t a nurse?” and “what has been your favourite part of your career?”
-This may have been their first exposure to listening to the stories and voices of Black nurses working in healthcare and learning about the NHS through the lens of race and gender proved to be a valuable experience for the students.
+Their questions included “What would you do if you weren’t a nurse?” and "What has been your favourite part of your career?”
+Listening to the stories of Black nurses and learning about the NHS through the lens of race and gender proved to be a valuable experience for the students.
 It raised discussions around encouraging the students to carry out research themselves by speaking to elders in their community and families.